w3c/webappsec/specs/subresourceintegrity/spec.markdown

 elements which trigger fetches, as well as to fetches triggered from CSS and JavaScript.

-Moreover, integrity metadata may also be useful for purposes other than validation.
-User agents may decide to use the integrity metadata as an identifier in a local cache, for instance, meaning that common resources (for example, JavaScript libraries) could be cached and retrieved once, regardless of the URL from which they are loaded.

 [HSTS]: http://tools.ietf.org/html/rfc6797
 [pinned public keys]: http://tools.ietf.org/html/draft-ietf-websec-key-pinning